allankapoor/hurricane_damage/README.md

 The baseline model trained on data with no image augmentation achieved a validation accuracy of 0.94650.
 When the pipeline was updated to include image augmentation, validation accuracy increased to 0.95650. </p>

+This was surprisingly good performance for such a simple model, suggesting that there are clear differences between the damage and no damage classes that are relatively easy for the network to learn.
+However, there was still substantial room for improvement.  </p>

 <h3>Model Improvement and Refinement</h3>

 <h4>Reducing Overfitting</h4>

 During training of the baseline model, training validation scores regularly exceeded 0.99, while the validation accuracy was substantially lower.
 This suggested that the model was overfitting, even with variation in training data introduced by the image augmentation.
 To address this, I added:</p>

-* **Max pooling layers** downsample the outputs of the convolution layers by sliding a filter of the outputs and calculating the maximum pixel value within each window.
+* **Max pooling layers** which downsample the outputs of the convolution layers by sliding a filter of the outputs and calculating the maximum pixel value within each window.
 This reduces the sensitivity of the model to exactly where features are located in an input image.
 Max pooling layers were added before the activation functions as this reduces the number of features that the activation function has to work on, increasing computational efficiency.
-* **Dropout layers** have the effect of making the training process noisy, forcing nodes within a layer to probabilistically take on more or less responsibility for the inputs - reducing the chances that the model will overfit to noise in the training data.
+* **Dropout layers** which have the effect of making the training process noisy, forcing nodes within a layer to probabilistically take on more or less responsibility for the inputs - reducing the chances that the model will overfit to noise in the training data.

 <h4>Improving Convergence</h4>